 naat

-HOME England Figures London M6 Toll starNEWSstar Road Pricing Scotland Wales & Severn
+HOME England Figures London M6 Toll NEWS Road Pricing Scotland Wales

 WINS

 • The Government had planned to introduce tolls for lorries in 2008.
-They had said that this would only affect foreign lorries, but it was a Trojan horse.
+They said that this would only affect foreign lorries, but it was a Trojan horse.
 The plan was abandoned in July 2005.
-They claimed this was because of wider road pricing plans, but the real reason was that the costs would have exceeded the income!
+They claimed this was because of the general road pricing plans, but the real reason was that the costs would have exceeded the income.

 • The Government in July 2006 abandoned their proposal for another M6 Toll or "Expressway".
 There had been opposition from those opposed to any road building, but we believe that we made the bankers realise that a tolled road was too big a risk because of public opposition to the concept of tolls.

 • In summer 2004 the Government announced proposals for tolls on all roads or "road pricing".
-Over the course of 2007 this has gradually become almost a dead duck, with the credit going to one man - Peter Roberts - and his petition.
-Unfortunately various interests are still pushing the proposals and the Government is still going ahead with "congestion charging" pilot schemes.
+Over the course of 2007 this gradually become almost a dead duck, with the credit mainly going to one man - Peter Roberts - and his petition.
+The plan was effectively abandoned on 4th March 2008.

 A TOLL FOR ALL SEASONS